 Learn the Science:

-How the Lymphatic System Functions in the Body
+How the Lymphatic System Functions to fight infection

 The lymphatic system functions only when muscles move.
 Much like the blood vessels and arteries in our body, a fluid called Lymph runs all through the body.